flyywh/Liu4K_benchmark/README.md

 Thanks to Yueyu Hu and Datong Wei for providing part of the images in the dataset (see list.txt).

 ## Testing Example
+You can refer to ./DnCNN_HM/test/test.sh for testing command usage.

 ## Training Example
+You can refer to ./DnCNN_HM/train_DnCNN_HM_QP22.sh for training command usage.

 ## Contact